ibbles/LearningUnrealEngine/Abbreviations.md

 # Abbreviations

+- `CDO`: Class Default Object.
+  A default constructed, i.e., with the default C++ constructor, instance of a class that Unreal Engine uses as a template when creating new instances of that class.
 - `SCS`: Simple Construction Script.
     A graph of Actor Components to instantiate.
     A Blueprint has one of these to represent all the ActorComponents that has been added in the Blueprint Editor or inherited from the parent class.